-3.6 Footnotes
+2.6 Footnotes

 Footnotes: Put footnotes at the bottom of the page.
 They may be numbered or referred to by asterisks or other symbols.
 Footnotes should be separated from the text by a line.
+Footnotes should be in 9 point font.

-3.7 Graphics
+2.7 Graphics

 Illustrations: Place figures, tables, and photographs in the paper near where they are first discussed, rather than at the end, if possible.
-Wide illustrations may run across both columns.
-Do not use color illustrations as they may reproduce poorly.
+Wide illustrations may run across both columns and should be placed at the top of a page.
+Color illustrations are discouraged, unless you have verified that they will be understandable when printed in black ink.

 Captions: Provide a caption for every illustration; number each one sequentially in the form: "Figure 1.
 Caption of the Figure."
 "Table 1.
 Caption of the Table."
-Type the captions of the figures and tables below the body, using 11 point text.
+Type the captions of the figures and tables below the body, using 10 point text.

-4 Length of Submission
+3 Length of Submission

-Eight pages (8) is the maximum length of full papers for the HLT-NAACL 2006 main conference.
-Short and demo papers for the main conference have a maximum length of four (4) pages.
+Eight pages (8) is the maximum length of the main text of papers for the NAACL HLT 2009 main conference.
+Up to one (1) additional page may be used for references only (appendices count against the eight pages, not the additional one page).
 All illustrations, references, and appendices must be accommodated within these page limits, observing the formatting instructions given in the present document.
 Papers that do not conform to the specified length and formatting requirements are subject to be rejected without review.